 Being up for this award definitely means a lot to me.
 You know, on an individual basis, I wasn't able to get a lot of awards just for myself.
 There were a lot of team awards or things like that.
 I was part of quite a few of those.
 But just to be able to be recognized for my individual talent within the team, it would mean a lot to win this.

 APC: During your time at Alabama, you always shared the workload with another running back.
 However, in Green Bay you were used as the main ball carrier.
-How did you handle the increased workload?
+How did you approach the increased workload?

 To me it doesn't matter which way it is.
 I think the system that I was in in college definitely helped me out as far as going to the NFL because it took a lot of hits off of me because we rotated so much.
 I think that helped save some of the hits for when I got on this level.
 Being able to run the ball as often as I do on this level definitely showed that I'm able to continue to do such work.